-Peter is a new CPRS Board Member, elected in 2020, and a recent APR.
+Peter was elected as a CPRS Board Member in 2020 and is a recent APR.
 He is currently an Assistant Professor in the Department of Public Relations at Mount Royal University (MRU), starting there in 2016.
 He also consults professionally in issues management and crisis communication, and serves on the Advisory Board for the Centre for Crisis and Risk Communication (CCRC).

 Peter completed both his BA and MA at the University of Alberta, before moving to Toronto to accept a Rogers PhD Fellowship in the joint Ryerson/York Universities’ Communication and Culture Programme in 2004.
 While completing his PhD, he taught for the Department of Politics and Public Administration at Ryerson for five years until 2010.
 He then moved to MacEwan University in Edmonton to work as an instructional designer in their eLearning Office, while also teaching for their Department of Communication.